Tleonard88/Red-Team-Vs-Blue-Team-Project-2/README.md

 # Red-Team-Vs-Blue-Team-Project-2
 Documentation relating to pentest and blue team analysis and defense of a vulnerable network.
 Both PDF and PowerPoint Versions of Project are available in the repository.
+Screenshots and Network Topology Diagram are both included as well.